Ofenhed/WebauthnAccounting/README.md

 If we simply delete rows in the database, then they can still be reinserted if the raw data can be found somewhere else.
 It also requires that logging is separate for who deleted the post.
 This removes accountability for the deleted data, though.

 ##### Mark it
-To delete the row by marking it the table would have additional fields for deletion in the same way as creation, with a unique `delete-challenge`, `delete-response` and `delete-key-id`.
-This means that a row with `delete-response` not being `NULL` can be assumed to be deleted.
-This would likely require privileged triggers in the database to be enforced though, since the `delete-challenge`, `delete-key-id` and `delete-response` mustn't be nullable after having been set.
+To delete the row by marking it the table would have additional fields for deletion in the same way as creation, with a foreign key `deleted` pointing to a table `ROW_DELETION_SIGNATURE` (with a similar structure as `ROW_SIGNATURE`).
+This means that a row with `deleted` not being `NULL` can be assumed to be deleted.
+This would likely require privileged triggers in the database to be enforced though, since the `deleted` mustn't be nullable after having been set.
 This still maintains accountability for both creation and deletion of data, even after the deletion.

 #### Verification
 A reviewer can, at any time, fetch all data from a database for verification.
 A problem here is that all previous ways of generating a predictable hash from the data of each table must be saved and the correct algorithm is chosen by looking at the `SERIALIZATION_VERSION` for the row.
 This check should be automated, both on a schedule and when reading security critical rows from the database.